Jakebobs/deploy-vue/VuePagesTutorial/step4/text.md

 # Open your site, and see that it is blank.
 Why?

 Opening a web developer console will tell us why this is the case.
 You would find an error message saying `Loading failed for the module with source "https://<username>.github.io/assets/index-xxxxxx.js`.
-This is because we haven't actually told our website where to find its own files. **Expand on this for more depth, what is currently wrong?**
+This is because we haven't actually told our website where to find its own files.
+Vite projects assume by default that they are being hosted at the root of a domain such as `https://<username>.github.io/`, but we actually want the repository subpath `https://<username>.github.io/<reponame>.io/`.

 # How do we fix this?